 The joints at the top of the spine and at the base of the skull allow us to shake and nod our heads.
-In people with Down’s syndrome, the ligaments, tissue that connects one bone to another bone thus holding a joint together, are stretchier.
-So joints may be looser and more flexible which can lead to slippage of the vertebrae; these are the bones that surround and protect the spinal cord.
+In people with Down’s syndrome, the ligaments (tissue that connects one bone to another bone thus holding a joint together) are stretchier.
+Therefore, joints may be looser and more flexible which can lead to slippage of the vertebrae.

 - Pain at a spot near the hard bump behind the ear

-- A stiff neck which doesn’t get better quickly
+- A stiff neck, which does not get better quickly

 - Unusual head posture

 - Changes in the way a person walks so that they may look unsteady on their feet

 - Change in a person’s ability to manipulate things with their hands